-Owners of groups/teams with no activity for 6 months will be notified that your group/team is due to expire and needs to be renewed.
+Owners of groups/teams with no activity for 6 months will be notified that it is due to expire and needs to be renewed.
 If not renewed (either by activity occurring or an owner manually renewing it), the group/team will be deleted.
 Owners can still restore a deleted group up to 30 days after it has been deleted.
 30 days after it has been deleted, it is permanently deleted and cannot be recovered by anyone.

 Owners of Micrsoft Teams will see renewal notifications in their team activity feed and an icon will display next to the team name indicating it is due to expire.